 Web fonts let you use typefaces that aren’t available by default in web browsers by downloading font files along with your web pages.
 This technique allows you to use the university’s official typefaces – Adobe Caslon Pro and National – on the web.

 Should I use web fonts?

-USC website creators are required to use official typefaces for website titles.
-This helps to reinforce USC’s visual identity and keep a consistent look across print and digital formats.
+Official typefaces help to reinforce USC’s visual identity and keep a consistent look across print and digital formats.
 Web fonts are useful if you want to use official typefaces throughout your website.
 If you’re just using official typefaces for your website title or a menu whose text doesn’t change, though, you might find it more efficient to use image replacement.

 Using Adobe Caslon Pro as a web font

 Adobe Caslon Pro is available as a web font through Typekit, which requires a membership.

 Using National as a web font